thebatundertaken/SmartEVSE-3/docs/configuration.md

 # How to configure your SmartEVSE device
-&gt; [!TIP]
+> [!TIP]
-&gt; For the first time, it's recommended to setup the device alone without the Sensorbox (NORMAL mode), for the sake of simplicity
+ For the first time, it's recommended to setup the device alone without the Sensorbox (NORMAL mode), for the sake of simplicity

-&gt; [!NOTE]
+> [!NOTE]
-&gt; Not all menu options are available at once.
+> Not all menu options are available at once.
 Device will display only options applicable to current configuration (ex: solar settings will appear when device is setup in SOLAR mode, etc)

 * Set the proper values of the settings belowe (for the first time skip MAINSMET and set MODE to Normal)
 * Now you are ready to test/operate your SmartEVSE in its simplest mode, called Normal Mode.